 Hi!
 I’m Shelley, the author of forty children’s books (twenty-five fiction and fifteen non-fiction).
 I’m published by Capstone Press, Crestwood House, Dillon Press, Marshall Cavendish, and Random House.
 I’ve devoted my adult life to working with children and writing/editing/selling books for them.

-My chapter books are published in both the US and the UK.
-Many of my easy readers and chapter books have been translated into French and Spanish.
+My chapter books are published in both the US and the UK, and some have been translated into French and Spanish.

 One of my non-fiction books, The Humane Societies: A Voice for the Animals, was an International Literacy Association Children’s Choices book.

 I attended Augsburg University in Minneapolis, MN, USA, where I majored in English Literature and graduated magna cum laude.
 I also earned a kindergarten-sixth grade teaching certificate at Augsburg.

 For five years, I worked at a children’s bookstore (Red Balloon Bookshop in Saint Paul, MN, USA).
 My duties there included bookseller and backlist book buyer.

-For three years, I worked as a teachers’ aide in an elementary school.
+For four years, I worked as a teachers’ aide in an elementary school.
 I assisted in the preschool and after-school program, and in numerous classrooms (second through fifth grade).
 My duties included leading small-group literacy lessons (grades 3-6).
 And I planned “book clubs” for the grade six literacy program then led the daily, small-group discussions about young adult novels.
 After receiving a concussion from a soccer ball on the school playground, I left the job to recuperate and continued, as always, to write books for kids.